VidhyaRajagopal/nlb-learning/_diy-resources/secondary/3b-teen-things.md

 <img src="/images/diyresources/secondary/Everyday-Amazing.jpg" alt="Everyday amazing image" style="width: 40%;">

 **Everyday Amazing**

-by Beatrice the Biologist
+By Beatrice the Biologist
 Publisher: Adams Media

 Learn the basics of atomic science, sound waves, bioscience, microbiology, and more in accessible chapters offering a fresh perspective on concepts you may have learned about, but aren’t totally clear on.
 Quirky illustrations throughout add to the fun!

 This eBook is available on Overdrive at [https://nlb.overdrive.com/media/4500950](https://nlb.overdrive.com/media/4500950)

 <img src="/images/diyresources/secondary/Did-You-Just-Eat-That.jpg" alt="Did you just eat that image" style="width: 40%;">

-**Did You Just Eat That?**
+**Did You Just Eat That?
+(Two Scientists Explore Double-Dipping, the Five-Second Rule, and other Food Myths in the Lab)**

-**(Two Scientists Explore Double-Dipping, the Five-Second Rule, and other Food Myths in the Lab)** by Paul Dawson & Brian Sheldon
+By Paul Dawson & Brian Sheldon
 Publisher: W. W. Norton & Company

 Food scientists, Paul Dawson and Brian Sheldon, take readers into the lab to show how they determine the number of bacteria that get transferred by sharing utensils or how many microbes live on restaurant menus.
 Written with candid humor and richly illustrated, this fascinating book will reveal surprising answers to the most frequently debated questions about food and germs.

 This eBook is available on Overdrive at [https://nlb.overdrive.com/media/3911531](https://nlb.overdrive.com/media/3911531)

 <img src="/images/diyresources/secondary/teen-tip.jpg" alt="Teen tip image" style="width: 40%;">